NBA: When football met basketball in London

 (CNN)Asked if he had any advice for first-time basketball spectators coming to the NBA's Global Game in London, Indiana Pacers forward Paul George quipped: "We do all our moves with our hands, not our feet."

-Prescient advice given the host of English Premier League football stars past and present in attendance to see the Denver Nuggets overturn a five-game losing streak by drubbing the Indiana Pacers 140-112 in the English capital.
+It was prescient advice given the host of English Premier League football stars past and present in attendance to see the Denver Nuggets overturn a five-game losing streak by drubbing the Indiana Pacers 140-112 in the English capital.

-Nuggets center Nikola Jokic had a game-high 22 points, while Wilson Chandler added 21 in front of another star-studded sell-out crowd at the 02 Arena.
+Nuggets center Nikola Jokic had a game-high 22 points, while Wilson Chandler added 21 in front of another star-studded sellout crowd at the 02 Arena.

 US billionaire businessman Stan Kroenke owns the Nuggets and is also Arsenal's majority shareholder.
-Arsenal striker Alexis Sanchez, midfielder Mezut Ozil and defender Per Mertesaker were courtside to see Kroenke's Nuggets team upset the odds and emerge unlikely winners against a hot Pacers side.
+Arsenal striker Alexis Sanchez, midfielder Mezut Ozil and defender Per Mertesacker were courtside to see Kroenke's Nuggets team upset the odds and emerge unlikely winners against a hot Pacers side.

 All-star audience